 Further Reading - The book by Kauffman [2001] is a delightful introduction to knot theory and connections to physics.
-This was the book that got me interested in the subject back when I was in grad school and changed the course of my life. - I wrote another easy reading introduction (: Simon [2010]) connecting knots to anyons. - Some nice introductory books on knots include Adams [1994], and Sossinsky [2002].

-Exercises Exercise 2.1 Trefoil Knot and the Kauffman Bracket (Jones) Invariant Using the Kauffman rules, calculate the Kauffman bracket invariant of the right and left handed trefoil knots.
+This was the book that got me interested in the subject back when I was in grad school and changed the course of my life. - I wrote another easy reading introduction, Simon [2010], connecting knots to anyons. - Some nice introductory books on knots include Adams [1994], and Sossinsky [2002].
+A beautiful set of course notes on knot theory is given by Roberts [2015].
+Exercises Exercise 2.1 Trefoil Knot and the Kauffman Bracket Using the Kauffman rules, calculate the Kauffman bracket invariant of the right and left handed trefoil29 knots shown in Fig. 2.18.
 Conclude these two knots are topologically inequivalent.
 While this statement appears obvious on sight, it was not proved mathematically until 1914 (by Max Dehn).
 It is trivial using this technique!
-Exercise 2.2 Abelian Kauffman Anyons Anyons described by the Kauffman bracket invariant with certain special values of the constant A are abelian anyons - meaning that an exchange introduces only a simple phase.
-Exercises 19
+Exercise 2.2 Abelian Kauffman Anyons Anyons described by the Kauffman bracket invariant with certain special values of the constant A are abelian anyons - meaning that an exchange introduces only a simple phase as shown in Fig. 2.19.
+29 The word "trefoil" is from the plant trifolium, or clover, which has compound trifoliate leaves.

-Fig. 2.16 Left and Right Handed Trefoil Knots (on the left and right respectively)
+Fig. 2.18 Left and Right Handed Trefoil Knots (on the left and right respectively)